Hiroshima Domain: History

+During the Kamakura period, Mori Tsunemitsu granted his fourth son, Mori Tokichika, Yoshidanosho in Aki Province.
+Tokichika's descendants remained in Echigo while ruling indirectly over the territory of Aki.
+However, during the Northern and Southern Courts period, Mori Tokichika's great-grandson Mori Motoharu moved to Aki and directly ruled over the territory at Koriyama Castle.
+The Mori clan grew in power and became a prominent feudal lord in Aki Province during the Muromachi period.
+In the Sengoku period, they defeated various clans, including the Takeda and Ouchi clans, and established their dominance over the Chugoku region.
+Hiroshima Castle was built in 1591 and became the Mori clan's residence, making Hiroshima the political and economic center.
+However, in the Battle of Sekigahara in 1600, Mori Terumoto, the clan's leader, was defeated, and their territory was significantly reduced.

+Fukushima Masanori became the satrap of Aki and Bingo, succeeding the Mori clan.
+He re-evaluated the land and obtained a larger territory.
+Masanori implemented changes in the military and education systems, but compromises were made in Aki due to the influence of local feudal lords.
+The Sengoku period saw the development of castle towns and domestic industry in Hiroshima.
+However, in 1615, Aki Province was destroyed, Hiroshima Castle was demolished, and only Kannabe Castle remained in Bingo Province.
+The Mizuno family destroyed Hiroshima Castle and moved to Fukuyama Castle.
+Mihara Fortress had been abandoned, but the Fukushima family secretly relocated a turret from the destroyed Tomo Castle.
+In 1619, Masanori was found guilty of unauthorized renovations to Hiroshima Castle and his territory was significantly reduced.
+He was transferred to the Kawanakajima Domain.

 In 1589, Hiroshima Castle was commissioned by Mōri Terumoto, head of the powerful Mōri clan and a member of Toyotomi Hideyoshi's Council of Five Elders.
 In 1591, Terumoto relocated to Hiroshima while it was still under construction, using it as his base to rule his domain covering most of the Chūgoku region.
 Following the Battle of Sekigahara in 1600, the Mōri were forced out of Hiroshima by Tokugawa Ieyasu and relocated their base to Hagi Castle, losing most of their eastern territories.
 The Hiroshima han (domain) was subsequently established with Fukushima Masanori as its daimyō (feudal lord), covering Aki Province and parts of neighboring Bingo Province.
 However, nineteen years later, Hiroshima Castle suffered extensive flood damage and Fukushima repaired it in violation of the Tokugawa shogunate's laws on the construction and repair of castles (see buke shohatto).
 The shogunate then ordered Fukushima to Kawanakajima Domain, and awarded Hiroshima to the Asano clan, who ruled it for the remainder of the Edo period.
 Under the Tokugawa Kokudaka system for domains the Hiroshima Domain was assessed at 426,500 koku, the sixth-largest domain in Japan, excepting those held by the Tokugawa-Matsudaira dynasty.

-In 1871, the Hiroshima Domain was formally dismantled along with all the other domains in Japan following the Meiji Restoration.
-The introduction of the Fuhanken sanchisei saw the replacement of the provinces and domains with the prefecture system, and territory of the Hiroshima Domain was organized into Hiroshima Prefecture.